 Area Coordinators and Resident Assistants lead programming efforts in the halls and on each floor community to ensure that students get the most out of their time in housing.
 We program on topics such as Social Responsibility, Wellbeing, Sustainability, and Social Justice.
 These programmatic efforts serve to bring communities together and offer opportunities for further learning.
 Our value of Holistic Development is reflected in our efforts to provide students with opportunities to better understand their peers and the spaces they inhabit.Education in Halls

 The co-curricular and residential programs at Skidmore consider students to be adults ready to take responsibility for their learning, the quality of their social environment, and their daily life.
 We promote responsible community membership and positive relationships through the values of honesty, integrity, and consideration.
-We do this by educating students on the impact of their behavior, promoting thoughtful decision-making, and encouraging them to become engaged and responsible citizens of the Skidmore Community and beyond.Student Conduct
+We do this by educating students on the impact of their behavior, promoting thoughtful decision-making, and encouraging them to become engaged and responsible citizens of the Skidmore Community and beyond.Student Handbook

 One of our office's greatest hopes is that you will find a home here.
 In the pursuit of that goal, we manage our student housing on campus.
 Incoming students receive a questionnaire in early June with questions about lifestyle and preferences that assist us in matching them with roommates and sending their assignments out in late July.
 Returning students have the opportunity to select their housing in March and April through the selection process.
 We also work with Facilities to ensure rooms are ready for students and issues that arise are resolved.Student Housing

 Community living is a key component of your education at a residential college.
 There are many benefits to community living, but it can also present challenges to those unaccustomed to it.
 Our goal is to help students take advantage of the many opportunities, and work through any challenges that arise.